Foto Strakosha

-Fotaq "Foto" Strakosha (born 29 March 1965) is an Albanian retired goalkeeper and current goalkeeping coach of Lazio Youth.
+Fotaq "Foto" Strakosha (/sq/; born 29 March 1965) is an Albanian former professional footballer who played as a goalkeeper and is currently a goalkeeping coach with Lazio Youth.

-Strakosha is regarded as one of Albania's most popular and greatest goalkeepers.
-In his 20-years playing career he played with 11 different clubs, initially in Albania before moving in Greece in 1991 to spend the majority of his career there until his retirement in 2005.
-He captained the Albania national team for a number of years before his retirement in 2005.
-He became the most ever capped Albanian player having 73 caps to his name for the Albania national team from 1990 to 2005.
+Strakosha is regarded as one of Albania's most popular goalkeepers.
+During his 20-year playing career, he represented 11 different clubs, starting in Albania before moving to Greece in 1991, where he spent the majority of his career until his retirement in 2005.